About the Witness Institute

 Leadership

-As a lifelong student of Elie Wiesel, Ariel Burger integrates deep knowledge of his methods, his legacy as a teacher and moral exemplar, and the great texts and traditions that inspired his work.
+Ariel’s methodologies, honed through decades of immersive scholarship and creative practice, integrate spirituality, storytelling, and strategic action to address humanity’s greatest challenges.
 In the words of the late Elie Wiesel, “Ariel’s distinctive presence, combining creativity, insight and sensitivity with clarity of thought, makes him a natural teacher and leader, one who can help continue my work.”
+His bestselling book, Witness: Lessons from Elie Wiesel’s Classroom (Houghton Mifflin Harcourt), distills profound insights into practical frameworks adopted by top educators, philanthropists, and leaders.

 Elisha Wiesel, son of Elie Wiesel and former Chief Information Officer at Goldman Sachs, serves as Founding President of the Institute.
 Elisha’s words and actions mark him as an emerging fighter against poverty, advocate for opportunity, and a student of Jewish continuity.